LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 sessionStorage is ephemeral.
 It clears immediately when:

-Mobile PWA developers must account for OS-level process suspension. iOS Safari and Android Chrome may silently terminate backgrounded tabs after ~5 minutes of inactivity, wiping sessionStorage without firing beforeunload.
+Note: sessionStorage is not cleared by same-origin navigations within the tab — it survives page reloads and history traversal within the same browsing session.
+Mobile PWA developers must account for OS-level process suspension. iOS Safari and Android Chrome may silently terminate backgrounded tabs, wiping sessionStorage without firing beforeunload.
 Always design session-critical state to be recoverable from a server or IndexedDB fallback.

 Quota Boundaries & Browser Enforcement